hashicorp/consul/website/source/docs/guides/consul-containers.html.md

  * **Cluster Address** -  The address at which other Consul agents may contact a given agent.
 This is also referred to as the bind address.

  * **Client Address** -  The address where other processes on the host contact Consul in order to make HTTP or DNS requests.
-Consider setting this to localhost or `127.0.0.1` to only allow processes on the same container to make http/DNS requests.
+Consider setting this to localhost or `127.0.0.1` to only allow processes on the same container to make HTTP/DNS requests.

  * **Advertise Address** - The advertise address is used to change the address that we advertise to other nodes in the cluster.
 This defaults to the bind address.
-Consider using this if you use NAT tables in your environment, or in scenarios where you have a routable address that cannot be bound
+Consider using this if you use NAT in your environment, or in scenarios where you have a routable address that cannot be bound.

 You will need to tell Consul what its cluster address is when starting so that it binds to the correct interface and advertises a workable interface to the rest of the Consul agents.
 There are two ways of doing this: